 Net Promoter Score ranges between -100 and 100.
 What that means is, if all customers gave a score lower or equal to 6, the result would be -100.
 On the opposite end of the spectrum, if all customers rated the question with a 9 or 10, it would be 100.
 NPS surveys first ask a single question, prompting the customers to rate a score between 0 and 10.
 Based on the customer’s rating, they are then classified into one of three buckets: detractors, passives, or promoters.

 Promoters, Passives, and Detractors

 Promoters (9-10) are best described as your brand ambassadors who are loyal and enthusiastic about your brand.
-Passives (7-8) are neutral with your brand and most likely won’t tarnish your brand reputation.
+Passives (7-8) are neutral with your brand and most likely won’t tarnish your brand reputational risk.
 Detractors (0-6) are assumed to be dissatisfied customers who can damage your brand through negative word of mouth.

 How to calculate company NPS

 Once you have classified your customers into respective groups, you are ready to calculate your company’s Net Promoter Score.
 Here’s how you do it: